OpenID for European Digital Identity: An architectural analysis of user-centric identity management: OpenID's architecture for EUDI

-Even when ignoring its subtle annulment of OAuth 2.0's separation of concerns\footnote{Apart from the technical consequences described in the main text, OIDC's (re)mixing of concerns also creates a lot of confusion around the semantics of core OAuth 2.0 concepts (e.g., tokens, audience, revocation).
-Two pertinent implications of this are implementations employing the OIDC access token to access resources (other than the userinfo endpoint); and minting identity tokens for another audiences than the client.
-As a consequence, implementations not always comply with the necessary security measures for OIDC's threat model.} -- an OIDC server manages \emph{both} the identity data \emph{and} the permissions to access those -- OIDC's architecture poses several problems.
-By issuing ID tokens from the same token endpoint as access tokens, OIDC has tried to shoehorn much more complex information -- \emph{any form of identity data} -- into an API that was designed for a much simpler (yes-or-no) output.
-While the extra userinfo endpoint seems to accommodate for this added complexity, its interface only allows for \emph{a flat key-value mapping} (from attribute names to JSON values), requested using a custom query language that is best described as a custom version of JSONPath {[}\citeproc{ref-ietf:rfc9535}{54}{]}, or a \emph{primitive flavor of JSON Schema} {[}\citeproc{ref-openid:connect}{2}{]}.
-Even in their standardized form, these JSON-based languages are structurally coupled to the JSON value tree, and thus a particular VC format, rather than to the semantics of the attestation.
-This limits the reusability of a query, since it ``imposes an implicit reliance on {[}\ldots{]} the issuer's local context, such as language and culture'' {[}\citeproc{ref-idlab:queryvc}{55}{]}.
-It also does not support queries over graphs of multiple credentials -- a requirement in even basic use cases.
-It is no surprise then, that -- despite the extensibility of OIDC's set of claims -- implementations typically only rely on the subject identifier, or at most a limited selection of standard claims (name, email, address, phone\_number, birth date, gender).
+By issuing ID tokens from the same token endpoint as access tokens, however, OIDC had to shoehorn much more complex information -- \emph{any form of identity data} -- into an API that was designed for a much simpler (yes-or-no) output.
+While the extra userinfo endpoint seems to accommodate for this added complexity, its interface only allows for \emph{a flat key-value mapping} (from attribute names to JSON values).
+Moreover, specific claims from this mapping are requested using a non-standardized query language -- best described as a custom version of JSONPath {[}\citeproc{ref-ietf:rfc9535}{53}{]}, or a primitive flavor of JSON Schema {[}\citeproc{ref-openid:connect}{3}{]}.
+Even in their standardized form, these JSON-based languages are structurally coupled to the JSON value tree, and thus to a particular credential format, rather than to the semantic content of the attestation.
+This limits the (re)usability of a query, since it ``imposes an implicit reliance on \ldots{} the issuer's local context, such as language and culture'' {[}\citeproc{ref-idlab:queryvc}{54}{]}.
+It is no surprise then, that -- despite the extensibility of OIDC's set of claims -- implementations typically only rely on the subject identifier, or at most a limited selection of standard claims (name, email, address, phone number, birth date, gender).